 Still, to the extent that what is called “thinking” in us is paradigmatic for what thought is, the question of human level intelligence may arise anew at the foundations.
 Do insects think at all?
 And if insects … what of “bacteria level intelligence” (Brooks 1991a)?
 Even “water flowing downhill,” it seems, “tries to get to the bottom of the hill by ingeniously seeking the line of least resistance” (Searle 1989).
 Don’t we have to draw the line somewhere?
 Perhaps seeming intelligence – to really be intelligence – has to come up to some threshold level.

 Much as intentionality (“aboutness” or representation) is central to intelligence, felt qualities (so-called “qualia”) are crucial to sentience.
 Here, drawing on Aristotle, medieval thinkers distinguished between the “passive intellect” wherein the soul is affected, and the “active intellect” wherein the soul forms conceptions, draws inferences, makes judgments, and otherwise acts.
 Orthodoxy identified the soul proper (the immortal part) with the active rational element.
 Unfortunately, disagreement over how these two (qualitative-experiential and cognitive-intentional) factors relate is as rife as disagreement over what things think; and these disagreements are connected.
 Those who dismiss the seeming intelligence of computers because computers lack feelings seem to hold qualia to be necessary for intentionality.
-Those like Descartes, who dismiss the seeming sentience of nonhuman animals because animals don’t think, apparently hold intentionality to be necessary for qualia.
+Those like Descartes, who dismiss the seeming sentience of nonhuman animals because he believed animals don’t think, apparently hold intentionality to be necessary for qualia.
 Others deny one or both necessities, maintaining either the possibility of cognition absent qualia (as Christian orthodoxy, perhaps, would have the thought-processes of God, angels, and the saints in heaven to be), or maintaining the possibility of feeling absent cognition (as Aristotle grants the lower animals).

 While we don’t know what thought or intelligence is, essentially, and while we’re very far from agreed on what things do and don’t have it, almost everyone agrees that humans think, and agrees with Descartes that our intelligence is amply manifest in our speech.
 Along these lines, Alan Turing suggested that if computers showed human level conversational abilities we should, by that, be amply assured of their intelligence.
 Turing proposed a specific conversational test for human-level intelligence, the “Turing test” it has come to be called.
 Turing himself characterizes this test in terms of an “imitation game” (Turing 1950, p.
 433) whose original version “is played by three people, a man (A), a woman (B), and an interrogator (C) who may be of either sex.
 The interrogator stays in a room apart from the other two. … The object of the game for the interrogator is to determine which of the other two is the man and which is the woman.
 The interrogator is allowed to put questions to A and B [by teletype to avoid visual and auditory clues]. … .
 It is A’s object in the game to try and cause C to make the wrong identification. … The object of the game for the third player (B) is to help the interrogator.”
 Turing continues, “We may now ask the question, `What will happen when a machine takes the part of A in this game?’
 Will the interrogator decide wrongly as often when the game is being played like this as he does when the game is played between a man and a woman?
 These questions replace our original, `Can machines think?’”
 (Turing 1950) The test setup may be depicted this way: